poult-lab/daily-word/english_words_ learning.md

 13.tactic /ˈtæktɪk/

-[n] What sort of tactics will the President use to rally the people behind him?
+[n] What sort of tactics will the President use to rally the people behind him?When asked if Mark Zuckerberg truly believes in superintelligence or is just using it as a recruiting tactic, OpenAI COO Brad Lightcap quipped, “I think he believes he’s super intelligent.”

 "**Tactics** are the methods that you choose to use in order to achieve what you want in a particular situation."